Techfest

-Techfest is the annual science and technology festival of Indian Institute of Technology Bombay, consisting of social initiatives and outreach programs throughout the year.
+Techfest is the annual science and technology festival of the Indian Institute of Technology Bombay, consisting of social initiatives and outreach programs throughout the year.

-Started in 1998 with the aim of providing a platform for the Indian student community to develop and showcase their technical prowess, with a footfall of 1.75 lakhs in its latest edition.
-The activities culminate in a large three-day event in the campus of IIT Bombay which attracts people from all over the world, including students, academia, corporates and the general public.
+Started in 1998 with the aim of providing a platform for the Indian student community to develop and showcase their projects, with a footfall of 1.8 lakhs in its latest edition.
+The activities culminate in a large three-day event on the campus of IIT Bombay which attracts people from all over the world, including students, academics, and other members of the general public.

 History and growth

-The very first edition of Techfest was in 1998.
-It set the broad outlines of Techfest in the form of competitions, lectures, workshops, and exhibitions which went on to become a standard feature at every Techfest.
-Entrepreneurship also made an appearance in the 1999 and 2000 editions.
-Technoholix—Techfest in the Dark, showcasing technological entertainment at the end of each day as well as the hub of on the spot activities, made their debut during these years.
+Techfest 1998 marked the inception of Techfest, the annual science and technology festival of IIT Bombay.
+It set the broad outlines of the festival with competitions, lecture series, workshops, and exhibitions, which have since become its core features.
+Entrepreneurship also made appearances in the 1999 and 2000 editions.
+The entertainment segment, called Technoholix, debuted during these years and featured technological shows and on-the-spot activities.

-Techfest 2001-2002 saw the incorporation of IIT Bombay's department oriented events like Yantriki, Chemsplash and Last Straw.
-Students from G H Raisoni College of Engineering got the Engineering Excellence Award for best design.
-Mr. Amit Shankar Choudhary, Mr. Fahad Azad, Mr. Bodhisatta Ganguly was in the team of designers from GHRCE, Nagpur.
+Techfest 2001–2002 saw the inclusion of department-based events like Yantriki, Chemsplash and Last Straw.
+Students from G H Raisoni College of Engineering received the Engineering Excellence Award for best design.
+The award-winning team included Mr. Amit Shankar Choudhary, Mr. Fahad Azad, and Mr. Bodhisatta Ganguly from GHRCE, Nagpur.

-Techfest 2002-2003 launched the Techfest trophy to make the competitions more interesting.
-Colleges from all over India participated in multiple segments to win the trophy.
+Techfest 2002–2003 launched the Techfest Trophy to increase competition engagement.
+Colleges from across India participated to win the coveted trophy.

-Techfest 2003-2004 marked a big milestone in the growth of Techfest as this was the year Techfest became an International event with the introduction of International Machine design contest - Cliffhanger.
-It also saw the introduction of the renowned robotics competition, Micromouse for the first time in India.
-Teams from Nepal, Sri Lanka and Singapore also participated in Cliffhanger.
+Techfest 2003–2004 marked a milestone with the introduction of the International Machine Design Contest – Cliffhanger.
+It also saw India’s first hosting of the robotics competition Micromouse.
+Teams from Nepal, Sri Lanka, and Singapore took part.

-Techfest 2004-2005 added challenging problem statements in the form of competitions like Survivor as well as Drishti, which was conceived with the National Association for the Blind (NAB) in order to provide aids for the visually challenged.
+Techfest 2004–2005 introduced problem-based competitions like Survivor and social-impact projects like Drishti, in association with the National Association for the Blind.

-The emphasis at Techfest 2006 was on technology and its applications rather than just engineering know-how.
-With this view, a section of competitions held under the name E-Rustique had problem statements that encouraged the participants to come up with solutions to existing rural problems and hence contribute to the development of modern India.
+Techfest 2006 shifted focus from pure engineering to applied technology.
+The new segment E-Rustique had problem statements aiming at rural innovation.

-Techfest 2006-2007 introduced an event Nexus to take robotics to the masses via robotics workshops and subsequent competitions with easy problem statements in many cities other than Mumbai.
+Techfest 2006–2007 introduced Nexus, a workshop-plus-competition module that took robotics to cities beyond Mumbai.

-In Techfest 2007-2008, Nexus was conducted at 7 centers across India namely Indore, Calicut, Jaipur, New Delhi, Pune, Surat and Mumbai respectively.
-Techfest 2008 also returned to the trend of taking up of initiatives by the Techfest team for social and public causes through their campaign on Global Warming.
+Techfest 2007–2008 expanded Nexus to 7 cities: Indore, Calicut, Jaipur, New Delhi, Pune, Surat, and Mumbai.
+It also launched a campaign on global warming.